MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/HowTo_Draw_A_Sprite.md

 ![Character Texture](../images/HowTo_DrawSprite_Character.png)

-Save it to your content project and name it "**Character**" (which will used to reference it in the project).
+Save it to your content project and name it "**Character**" (this name will used to reference it in the project).

 > [!NOTE]
 > The tutorial assumes you have already [created a new MonoGame project](https://docs.monogame.net/articles/getting_started/index.html#2-creating-a-new-project) using one of the standard templates.